-Two organizations have emerged from these activities: De Jonge Klimaatbeweging (The Young Climate Movement) and the Verdrag voor Duurzaamheid in het Onderwijs (Agreement for Sustainability in Education.)
+Two organisations have emerged from these activities: De Jonge Klimaatbeweging (The Young Climate Movement) and the Verdrag voor Duurzaamheid in het Onderwijs (Agreement for Sustainability in Education.)

-The ‘Jonge Klimaatbeweging’ (JKB, Young Climate Movement) is an initiative of Studenten voor Morgen, Jongeren Milieu Actief (Youth Environment Active) and the Jongerenvertegenwoordigers voor Duurzame Ontwikkeling van de Verenigde Naties (the Youth Representatives for Sustainable Development of the United Nations) and is supported by twenty-two youth-organizations.
-The goal of the JKB is to get all youth organizations agree on sustainability-related subjects and influence politics.
-On the 31st of October 2016 the JKB is officially founded and a new board has arrived.
+The ‘Jonge Klimaatbeweging’ (JKB, Young Climate Movement) is an initiative of Studenten voor Morgen, Jongeren Milieu Actief (Youth Environment Active) and the Jongerenvertegenwoordigers voor Duurzame Ontwikkeling van de Verenigde Naties (the Youth Representatives for Sustainable Development of the United Nations).
+The goal of the JKB is to get all youth organisations in the Netherlands to agree on sustainability-related subjects and to influence politics.
+On the 31st of October 2016 the JKB was officially founded, and it currently represents more than 50 youth organisations.

-The Jonge Klimaatbeweging (JKB) originated from a group of 23 youth organizations that around the time of the United Nations Climate Change Conference in 2015 introduced a collective manifest to counter climate change.
+The Jonge Klimaatbeweging (JKB) originated from a group of 23 youth organisations that around the time of the United Nations Climate Change Conference in 2015 introduced a collective manifest to counter climate change.
 In December 2015 the Climate Change Conference (Klimaattop) took place in Paris.
-On this occasion, Morgen organized in collaboration with the ‘Jongerenvertegenwoordigers Duurzame Ontwikkeling van de VN’ the Young Climate Change Conference, de Jonge Klimaattop.
-This was organized in November in the Netherlands.
-It was a big success: a day full of workshops and lectures by and for young people about the climate.
-There were also input-sessions for the present young people to give their opinions on subjects that would be discussed in Paris.
-After this Jonge Klimaattop, that the need for an umbrella organization focused on sustainability became clear.
-This organization was realized by combining Studenten voor Morgen, Jongeren Milieu Actief and the Jongerenvertegenwoordigers voro Duurzame Ontwikkeling van de VN: the JKB was founded and has become the Dutch movement since the 31st of October 2016.
+On this occasion, Morgen organised, in collaboration with the ‘Jongerenvertegenwoordigers Duurzame Ontwikkeling van de VN’, the Young Climate Change Conference, de Jonge Klimaattop.
+This was organised in November in the Netherlands.
+It was a big success: a day full of workshops and lectures by and for young people on climate-related issues.
+There were also input-sessions for young people to give their opinions on subjects that would be discussed in Paris.
+After the Jonge Klimaattop, the need for an umbrella organisation focused on sustainability became clear.
+This organisation was realised by combining Studenten voor Morgen, Jongeren Milieu Actief and the Jongerenvertegenwoordigers voor Duurzame Ontwikkeling van de VN; the JKB was founded and has become the Dutch movement since the 31st of October 2016.